 Tesla's shares were split on a 5:1 basis on 31 August 2020.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 5 shares.
 This wouldn't directly have changed the overall worth of your Tesla shares – just the quantity.
 However, indirectly, the new 80% lower share price could have impacted the market appetite for Tesla shares which in turn could have impacted Tesla's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Tesla's is 2.0907.
-This would suggest that Tesla's shares are significantly more volatile than the average for this exchange and represent a higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while Tesla's is 1.9845.
+This would suggest that Tesla's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Tesla, Inc. designs, develops, manufactures, leases, and sells electric vehicles, and energy generation and storage systems in the United States, China, and internationally.
 The company operates in two segments, Automotive, and Energy Generation and Storage.
 The Automotive segment offers electric vehicles, as well as sells automotive regulatory credits.
 It provides sedans and sport utility vehicles through direct and used vehicle sales, a network of Tesla Superchargers, and in-app upgrades; and purchase financing and leasing services.
 This segment is also involved in the provision of non-warranty after-sales vehicle services, sale of used vehicles, retail merchandise, and vehicle insurance, as well as sale of products through its subsidiaries to third party customers; services for electric vehicles through its company-owned service locations, and Tesla mobile service technicians; and vehicle limited warranties and extended service plans.
 The Energy Generation and Storage segment engages in the design, manufacture, installation, sale, and leasing of solar energy generation and energy storage products, and related services to residential, commercial, and industrial customers and utilities through its website, stores, and galleries, as well as through a network of channel partners.
 This segment also offers service and repairs to its energy product customers, including under warranty; and various financing options to its solar customers.
 The company was formerly known as Tesla Motors, Inc. and changed its name to Tesla, Inc. in February 2017.
 Tesla, Inc. was founded in 2003 and is headquartered in Palo Alto, California.